jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

       |--<PROJECT_NAME>.py
       |--requirements.txt

+  with a ``(.venv)`` at the far left of the command line in your terminal.

-  You just created a `virtual environment <https://docs.python.org/3/library/venv.html>`_
+* You just created a `virtual environment <https://docs.python.org/3/library/venv.html>`_

   - ``python3 -m venv .venv`` creates a virtual environment named ``.venv`` - you can use any name you want
   - `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ is a python standard library module for creating virtual environments
-  - a virtual environment is an isolated ``subfolder`` that holds any dependencies we install.
-It helps keep our dependencies for a specific project in the same place as the project, while isolating it from the source code and tests
+  - a virtual environment is an isolated folder that holds any dependencies we install in this project.
+It helps keep dependencies for a specific project in the same place as the project, while isolating it from the source code and tests
-  - ``source .venv/bin/activate`` or ``.venv/scripts/activate`` activates the virtual environment
+  - ``source .venv/bin/activate`` activates the virtual environment
-  - ``python3 -m pip install --upgrade pip`` - upgrades ``pip`` the `python package manager <https://pypi.org/project/pip/>`_ to the latest version
+  - ``python3 -m pip install --upgrade pip`` upgrades ``pip`` the `python package manager <https://pypi.org/project/pip/>`_ to the latest version
-  - ``pip install --requirement requirements.txt`` installs any python libraries listed in ``requirements.txt``
+  - ``pip install --requirement requirements.txt`` installs any python libraries listed in ``requirements.txt`` in the virtual environment, in this case ``pytest-watch``
-  - ``pytest-watch`` is a library that automatically runs tests when a change is made to python files in the project
+  - ``pytest-watch`` is a program that automatically runs tests when a change is made to python files in the project using the ``pytest`` library
+  - ``pytest`` is an external library for running tests in python

 * type ``pytest-watch`` in the terminal to run the tests and the terminal displays